manimino/litebox/README.md

 ### Container methods

-You can do the usual container things:
+You can do the container things:
  - Length: `len(ri)`
  - Contains: `obj in ri`
  - Iteration: `for obj in ri: ...`